free-lunch/between_linux/README.md

 # Restriction
 1. Sticker was not supported (Only print a sticker number, Do not send)
-2. Emotion was not supoorted (Print string
+2. Emotion was not supoorted (Print and send only a string, ex. (메롱))

 #Reference
 It reference a [between library](https://github.com/carpedm20/between/)